JC-Projects/Open-Source-Rendering-Pipeline-for-Neuroimaging-Data/README.md

 -
 Current future plans are as follows:
 - Potential integration of SPM as a replacement for InVesalius to improve .STL topology and allow more fine manipulation outside of Blender
-- Incorporate pipeline for CT, PET and MEG data
+- Incorporate pipeline for CT, PET, MEG and OCT data
 - Improve fMRI BOLD pipeline to show multiple frames

 **🔨TOOLS USED**